 To say that Tajikistan is prone to natural disasters is to understate the issue.
 Approximately 93% of the country is classified as mountainous.
 Much of it exists along a seismic rift.
 The frequency of disasters has only risen because of climate change.

-As a consequence, the Gorno-Badakhshan Autonomous Oblast (GBAO), home to the Pamir Mountains, has some of the world’s largest glaciers and is extremely vulnerable to flooding, mudslides, rock falls, avalanches, landslides and earthquakes.
+As a consequence, the Gorno-Badakhshan Autonomous Oblast (GBAO) – one of the districts where AKDN works – is extremely vulnerable to flooding, mudslides, rock falls, avalanches, landslides and earthquakes.
 Many communities within GBAO are also located in remote areas, making disaster relief efforts extremely difficult and often dangerous.

-By applying a community-based approach and partnering with the Government of Tajikistan, Committee of Emergency Situations and Civil Defence (CoES CD), as well as other non-governmental agencies, AKAH Tajikistan seeks to reduce the risk of hazards and disasters that threaten local communities.
+By applying a community-based approach and partnering with the Government of Tajikistan‘s Committee of Emergency Situations and Civil Defence (CoES CD), as well as other non-governmental agencies, AKAH Tajikistan seeks to reduce the risk of hazards and disasters that threaten local communities.